Boko Haram: 2025

+2026

+Reuters reported that on 26 January 2026 suspected Boko Haram militants encountered Nigerian soldiers and killed 7 and captured 13 including a major.
+11 soldiers escaped and made it to safety, this coming after the military started a deep offensive against Boko Haram in the North East this year.
+The attack occurred in the Damasak area of Borno.

 Organisation

 Leader

 Boko Haram was founded by Mohammed Yusuf who led the group from 2002 until his death in 2009.
 After his death, his deputy, Abubakar Shekau took control of the group and led it until his suicide at the culmination of the Battle of Sambisa Forest in 2021.

 Although Boko Haram is organised in a hierarchical structure with one overall leader, the group also operates as a clandestine cell system using a network structure, with units having between 300 and 500 fighters each.
 Estimates of the total number of fighters range between 500 and 9,000.

+Their new leader is/was Bakura Doro, but there are claims by the Nigerian military that they killed him on 15 August 2025.

+A notable faction which arose from Boko Haram is the Sadiku faction, also known as Boko Haram's Shiroro cell, a semi-independent faction which is more tolerant of other groups, such as local bandits and the Christian-majority Gbagyi people in exchange for their loyalty and alliance, although they target those who reject its version of Sharia law such as when they conducted the 2026 Kwara State attacks.